What are the different types of domain names?

 Nowadays, you can find many more extensions online than just .com and .net.
 Let’s take a look at the different types of domains you can encounter.

 For example, your country has a particular country-specific domain name that may be used much more often than .com.
-There are many of such country-specific domains in use, with .us being the first one, found all the way back in 1985.
+There are many such country-specific domains in use, with .us being the first one, found all the way back in 1985.

 Country-specific domain extensions are also called ccTLDs (Country Code Top-Level Domains).
-All other domain extensions, which do not apply to a particular country or geographic area, are called gTLDs (Generic Top-Level Domains).
+All other domain extensions, that do not apply to a particular country or geographic area, are called gTLDs (Generic Top-Level Domains).
 An important difference between ccTLDs and gTLDs is that the former always consist of two characters, while the latter consist of three or more.

 As of June 2022, there are 308 different ccTLDs in use.
-In some countries, however, they are in wider use than in others. .cn (China), .nl (Netherlands) and .de (Germany) are some examples of domains that are very popular in their countries of origin, often much more so than generic TLDs like .com.
+In some countries, however, they are in wider use than in others. .cn (China), .nl (Netherlands), and .de (Germany) are some examples of domains that are very popular in their countries of origin, often much more so than generic TLDs like .com.

 While ccTLDs are all connected to a particular country, you usually do not necessarily need to live here to register one.
 And some of these ccTLDs are particularly well-suited for an offbeat website name!

 For example, .tv is a well-used ccTLD in the media industry, while originally it was the country code for the small island of Tuvalu!
 A similar thing happened to .nu, which corresponds to the island of Niue.
 Meanwhile, .co started out life as the dedicated domain extension for Colombia but gained popularity as an alternative to .com.
 And many other companies have gotten creative with .me (Montenegro), .ai (Anguilla, and Artificial Intelligence), and .io (British Indian Ocean Territory, and also shorthand for the term “input-output”, which is used in the computer industry).